Soap Pollutes, Consider Alternatives

 Fundraiser car washing

 Fundraiser car washes can be a great way for youth and community groups to raise money for special events and programs.
 However, runoff from vehicle washing is toxic to our local streams, lakes, and Puget Sound.
-You can find some ideas for alternatives to fundwasher car washes here.
+Here are some ideas for alternatives to fundwasher car washes: